meaniebeanie22/meaniebeanie22.github.io/chapters/the-voyage.md

 title: Chapter
 ---
 ## Short summary
+#### Events:
+1. The song returns
+2. Arrow was as bad as the captain thought, he was drunk and disorderly.
+He fell overboard to everyone's relief
+3. Everyone obeyed LJS (because he was msot of the crew's old [:Quartermaster](https://en.wikipedia.org/wiki/Quartermaster#Pirate_quartermasters)), and his nickname was Barbecue
+4. Jim is introduced to LJS's parrot, who is remembers a lot of weird things
+5. Recount of directions they took to get to the island
+6. Jim learns of LJS's plot to mutiny, but the reader is left on a cliffhanger

+#### Analysis:
+In this chapter we have a descripion of the voyage and a cliffhanger.
+This chapter is building tension for the climax of section 2, and Stevenson deliberately draws this out to add tension and detail to the events that are about to happen.
+This chapter also build on Jim's relationship with LJS and the crew, providing a more in depth view of his thoughts about them.

 ## Annotated chapter
 ALL that night we were in a great bustle getting things stowed in their